keithmburu/courses/2018-deep-learning/assignment5.md

 ## Part 3: Translation and Evaluation

-Once you have traiend the model, you want to translate (**decode**) some new sentences on your test data.
+Once you have trained the model, you want to translate (**decode**) some new sentences on your test data.

 Sockeye provides an easy command for translating.